Bhekisile/To-do-list/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project, you can hit like button.
+If you like this project, please hit like button.

 <!-- ACKNOWLEDGEMENTS -->

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I'd like to thank Microverse for the opportunity to learn software development.
+I'd like to thank Microverse for the opportunity to learn and practice development.

 <!-- LICENSE -->